-Every week, Richard Cobbett talks about the world of story and writing in games.
+In this column, Richard Cobbett talked about the world of story and writing in games.

-No series has ever made me pull a sharper 180 degrees than Volition's Saints Row.
+No series has ever made me pull a sharper 180 than Volition's Saints Row.
 I hated, hated, hated the first one over on Xbox, as much for its shameless ripping off of Grand Theft Auto as any of its actual crimes.
 It took a long time before I risked a few quid on the infamously buggy PC sequel, and at least a few months between firing up the first time and actually sinking in enough time to see the great game within.
 Fast-forward a few years, and Saints Row IV was a strong contender for my favourite game of 2013, in all its insane, chaotic glory.
-Next week sees the launch of Gat Out Of Hell, and why not?
-It's as sensible an idea as anything else the Saints have done recently...
+After that came Gat Out of Hell, and why not?
+It's as sensible an idea as anything else the Saints have done.

 It's not however the violence and superpowers that really attracts me to the series, as fun as bombing around to 80s hits absolutely is.
 It's the evolution of its tone, and in particular the way that it broke away from most of its peers by eschewing cynicism in favour of finding a heart.
 In Saints Row 2, the main character - the Boss - is a straight-up monster, happily doing things like crippling a musician's hand just to make a point and making another gang leader kill his girlfriend by sticking her into the boot of a car he's about to crush with a monster truck.
 The word is 'Damn', especially in a relatively light game full of goofy diversions and cartoon villains.

 Where most series would likely have stepped up the edginess to torture and other horrible content however, Volition chose a new path.
 In Saints Row 3 you can see the series at a crossroads; the Saints being recast as celebrities rather than really crooks, but the world still flapping around and trying to be edgy with sex content and lots of prostitutes and strip clubs and whatever.